 When speeds and feeds are dialed in, you end up with precise parts that have a consistent surface finish.
 During milling, vibration and noise are minimized, you won’t break tools, and the overall milling time should be optimal for each part.

 What happens when speeds and feeds are suboptimal?

 Poorly-optimized speeds and feeds can break tools, cause tools to get stuck in material, and can cause premature wear.
 You can end up with parts that have poor surface finish, take too long to mill, and cause the milling machine to be noisy.

-How are speeds and feeds different on the Bantam Tools Desktop PCB Milling Machine compared to other CNC mills?
+How are speeds and feeds different on the Bantam Tools Desktop Milling Machines compared to other CNC mills?

-In particular, compared to a traditional large-format mill, the milling machine’s low-torque spindle works best with small tools at high spindle speeds and low pass depths.
+In particular, compared to a traditional industrial mill, the milling machine’s lower-torque spindle works best with small tools at high spindle speeds and low pass depths.
 As a result, typical speeds and feeds recommendations may need to be modified, especially when milling hard materials.